Prerequisites: CHEM 821

 Description: Topics of special interest in modern organic chemistry.

-Prerequisites: Graduate student enrollment in Chemistry, or permission
+Prerequisites: Graduate student enrollment in Chemistry

-Prerequisites: Graduate student enrollment in Chemistry, or permission
+Prerequisites: Graduate student enrollment in Chemistry

 Prerequisites: Graduate student enrollment in Chemistry, or permission.